ptolmachev/Continuous_Control/README.md

 # Continuous Control with Reinforcment Learning

 ### Introduction
-This directory contains  the implementation of DDPG (Deep Deterministic Policy Gradient) algorithm applied to Unity Environment *Reacher* (detailed description may be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher))
+This directory contains  the implementation of DDPG (Deep Deterministic Policy Gradient) algorithm applied to Unity Environment *Reacher*.

-THE ENVIRONMENT DESCRIPTION HERE what it is rewards when it is solved
+In this environment, a double-jointed arm can move to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal the agent is to maintain its position at the target location for as many time steps as possible.
+Detailed description may be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher))

+*State space* is 33 dimensional vector with real numbers, consisting of position, rotation, velocity, and angular velocities of the arm.

+*Action space* is 4 dimentional vector with real numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.

+*Solution criteria*: the environment is considered to be solved when the agent gets an average score of +30 over 100 consecutive episodes (averaged over all agents in case of multiagent environment).

+### Installation
+For detailed Python environment setup (PyTorch, the ML-Agents toolkit, and a few more Python packages) please follow these steps: [link](https://github.com/udacity/deep-reinforcement-learning#dependencies)

+what packages are needed
+how to deploy your code

+### Theoretical background
 The DDPG algorithm was firstly presented in the papaer [Lillicrap et. al](https://arxiv.org/abs/1509.02971).
 The pseudocode for this algorithm can be summarised as following:
 <p align="center">